 This type of training is more of a mindset than a skill.

 I was doing this when I was busy with full time teaching, coaching wrestling and graduate school (driving 1 hour each way to grad school).
 I set up a gym in my parents garage and had a barbell, a utility bench and cheap ol' flimsy squat stand.

 I got strong as hell and packed on muscle that helped me break plateaus that I was fighting for a solid year!
-You need the attitude of a Gladiator if you want to make progress.
-I’ve seen too many people train with the same effort they put into watering the lawn, not a care in the world for any intensity.
+You need the Mindset of a Gladiator if you want to make progress.
+I've seen too many people train with the same effort they put into watering the lawn, not a care in the world for any intensity.

 We are not spoiled and we thrive in imperfect training conditions.

 I want to share with you a Video that is inspiring and speaks the truth about mindset being the key to strength and size.

 "They Were More Interested In Becoming Bad Asses.....
 What Can I Do To Challenge Myself.....
 They Just Wanted To Be STRONG....."